bparanj/crystal/programming/hivegrid/packer-postgresql.md

 ## Solution

 The warnings you're encountering suggest that the key file (`postgresql.gpg`) you placed in `/etc/apt/trusted.gpg.d/` is not in the correct format that `apt` expects for new-style keyrings.
-Specifically, the `apt` system expects the keyring files in this directory to be in binary GPG keyring format (`*.gpg`), but the file you have is likely still in ASCII armored format (which is what `.asc` files typically are).
+Specifically, the `apt` system expects the keyring files in this directory to be in binary GPG keyring format (`*.gpg`), but the file you have is likely still in ASCII armored format (which is what `.asc` files  are).

 To resolve this issue, you need to convert the ASCII armored key (`ACCC4CF8.asc`) to a binary GPG keyring format before moving it to `/etc/apt/trusted.gpg.d/`.
 Here’s how you can do that: